mgsisk/webcomic/readme.md

 Once installed and activated you can use Webcomic in one of three ways:

 1. Turn on the [**Integrate** option](//github.com/mgsisk/webcomic/Wiki/Configuring#Integrate) found on the **Settings > Webcomic** page in the administrative dashboard.
-2. Use an [official Webcomic theme](http://webcomic.nu/download) to get the most out of Webcomic's features with minimal hassle.
+2. Use a [Webcomic-ready theme](http://webcomic.nu/download) to get the most out of Webcomic's features with minimal hassle.
 3. Leverage Webcomic's new [template tags, shortcodes]((//github.com/mgsisk/webcomic/Wiki/Template-Tags-and-Shortcodes), and [widgets](//github.com/mgsisk/webcomic/Wiki/Widgets) to [modify an existing theme](//wordpress.org/extend/themes) or [build your own](//codex.wordpress.org/Theme_Development).

 ### Where can I get help with Webcomic?